Introduction

 Installation instructions can be found here.
 Once the R package is installed and loaded, the user has access to all versions of RaMP-DB within your local file cache and in our remote repository.
 To see a list of available versions, users can call the function listAvailableRaMPDbVersions().

 The first step in using RaMP-DB is to initialize the RaMP-DB database object.
 The user can specify a specific version of the database to use and if not specified, the the most recent version of the database will be used.
-Initialization of the RaMP-DB object only needs to be performed once and the object should be passed on to RaMP-DB functions.
-If this object is not passed, then the functions called will first initialize an RaMP-DB instance every time they are called and this will take longer.
+Initialization of the RaMP-DB object only needs to be performed once per R session and the object can then be passed on to RaMP-DB functions.
+If this object is not passed, the functions will initialize a new RaMP-DB instance every time they are called and this will take longer.
 We thus recommend creating the object once in the beginning and using it throughout.

 Here’s how to do it: